-The Magical World of Frank Ape
+The Magical World

 It was a perfect fall morning in Queens, New York.
 Mother Nature had kept an extra stash of flawless, sunny, summer weather in her back pocket and was surprising the city with it like “Ta da!!”
 I was off to visit Brandon Sines, a prolific artist and fellow polite Canadian at his studio in Astoria.
 I’d met Brandon seven years earlier at a punk show in a grungy Brooklyn basement and we’d kept in touch ever since.
 At the time his work was hard to place, but in recent years had evolved into a rainbow-hued multimedia universe with a magical character at its center: a hyper-positive, life-loving imaginary ape named Frank.

 Brandon greeted me at his studio, a humble backyard garage which could have been mistaken for an exploded Skittles factory; the floors and walls covered entirely by splatters, streaks and puffs of paint of nearly every color in existence.
 The image of Frank Ape – a friendly, huggable, sasquatch-like character appeared in an endless array of delightful iterations: modeling in a Victoria’s Secret campaign, visiting the optometrist, snuggling with Britney Spears, and as a suburban step dad, dumpling chef and broken-hearted snowman.

 Since 2011, Frank’s messages of inclusivity and empowerment have been popping up in New York’s streets, galleries and recently as massive murals at the World Trade Center and Tribeca’s Arlo Hotel.
 He explores issues like gender equality, racism and anxiety, and for a woolly primate born in the jungle, has a profound grasp of contemporary culture and current events.